[3.12] Hateful Hierophant- Non-Crit Glacial Cascade / Shockwave Totems! 5M+ sDPS

 Storm Brand serves two purposes: will crit to trigger the Elemental Overload buff for 40% more damage, and apply a curse at the same time.

 Socket these in a weapon with "trigger socketed spells when you use a skill" crafted onto it.

-Movement: Flame Dash - Second Wind, Portal (optional).
+Movement: Flame Dash or Dash - Second Wind.

 Other Option: you could use Shield Charge - Faster Attacks - Fortify.
 Personally I dislike Shield Charging around but many people favor it for the Fortify buff.

 To manually generate endurance charges and give extra regen, you could link Enduring Cry - Urgent Orders to Second Wind also.

 CWDT #1: Cast When Damage Taken (Level 1) - Cold Snap - Bonechill.